 and includes a person holding the office of chairman or president or any other office of the body;

-“prescribed body” means a commission, council, board, committee or other body mentioned in Part 3 of Schedule V to the Constitution Acts Amendment Act 1899;
+prescribed body means a commission, council, board, committee or other body mentioned in Part 3 of Schedule V to the Constitution Acts Amendment Act 1899;

-“public employee” means a person who holds any office or place mentioned in Part 2 of Schedule V to the Constitution Acts Amendment Act 1899.
+public employee means a person who holds any office or place mentioned in Part 2 of Schedule V to the Constitution Acts Amendment Act 1899.

 (2) The Electoral Commissioner may during the counting of the votes certify that a candidate has no prospect of being elected.